 NIBCO Pex Tubing and Component Parts Lawsuit

-Berger Montague served as co-lead counsel in two nationwide class action lawsuits against NIBCO, claiming that their cross-linked polyethylene (PEX) plumbing tubes and component parts are substandard and fail earlier than consumers anticipated.
+Berger Montague served as co-lead counsel in two nationwide class action lawsuits against NIBCO, claiming that their cross-linked polyethylene (PEX) plumbing tubes and component parts were substandard and failed earlier than consumers anticipated.
 The amended complaint is available here.

 According to the lawsuit, NIBCO PEX tubing suffers from oxidization.
 Oxidization is when oxygen affects the quality of a material, such as metal or plastic.
 This can occur if the material was not treated properly or has a flawed design.
 PEX tubing oxidization can lead to cracks and ruptures, which causes water leaks.
 The water also damages NIBCO’s component parts, such as their fittings and clamps.